String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: Correlators of the symmetric product orbifold

-Here, $\tilde{\sigma}$ are the respective fields lifted up to the covering space with conformal weights $\tilde{h}_i$.
-(Despite the notation, we do not assume those fields to be all equal.)
+Here, $\tilde{\sigma}_{\tilde{h}_i}$ are the respective fields lifted up to the covering space with conformal weights $\tilde{h}_i$.
 Here we used the convention \eqref{eq:def prod C} for the product of the residues of the covering map.
+Let us remind the reader that the $a_i$'s and $\Pi$ depend in a complicated way on the twists $w_i$, see eqs.~\eqref{Covering-map-expansion} and \eqref{eq:def prod C}.
 The prefactor is inserted so as to keep the two point function canonically normalised.
 It can be derived in a variety of ways, either by using the covering space method of Lunin \& Mathur \cite{Lunin:2000yv, Pakman:2009zz}, or by imposing factorisation of the result \cite{Dei:2019iym}.